Missouri University of Science and Technology: Harris Hall

-Havener Center

-The Havener Center is a multipurpose campus center for student life and activity.
-It is named for entrepreneur Gary Havener, a 1962 graduate in mathematics.
-It was dedicated in 2005 to house the Student Life offices, the campus bookstore, a food court, a gameroom, meeting space, etc.
+Innovation Lab

+Opened in 2024, the Innovation Lab is a dynamic space designed to encourage creativity, collaboration and discovery among students.
+It includes a Makers Studio, the Student Success Center, an outdoor terrace, active learning classrooms, a spacious atrium, and spaces for students to meet, think and create.

 Leach Theatre

 Leach Theatre is located in Castleman Hall and has a maximum seating capacity of 650 audience members.
-The theatre was opened in 1991 and plays host to approximately 100 events each academic year, including campus events and touring performances of groups such as the St. Louis Symphony Orchestra, the Russian National Ballet, Stomp, as well as off-Broadway shows such as Cats, Evita, and 42nd Street.
+The theatre was opened in 1991 and hosts approximately 100 events each academic year, including touring performances of groups such as the St. Louis Symphony Orchestra, the Russian National Ballet, Stomp, as well as off-Broadway shows such as Cats, Evita, and 42nd Street.

 Millennium Arch

 The university developed a new way to make deep cuts in granite and worked with artist Edwina Sandys who used the method to create the Millennium Arch sculpture.
 The Arch is a single trilithon with the stylized silhouettes of a man and a woman cut from the two uprights.
 The figures cut from the uprights stand nearby as freestanding statues.
 The work, which is located on 10th Street facing Castleman Hall, was developed as a project of the High Pressure Waterjet Laboratory of the Rock Mechanics & Explosive Research Center at Missouri S&T.

-There are two similar but smaller megaliths, showing the same silhouette, on each side of the sidewalk entrance to the Rock Mechanics & Explosive Research Center.